jgculebras/Csgoroll-daily/README.md

 # Csgoroll-daily
-Script that collects dailies from csgoroll
+Script that collects dailies from csgoroll.

+Price per month depends on level.

+If you are interested, dm me in discord: killua3440